Sinking of Prince of Wales and Repulse: Hostilities commence

 On 8 December 1941, early in the morning, bombers of Mihoro Air Group attacked Singapore.
 Prince of Wales and Repulse responded with anti-aircraft fire; no planes were shot down, and the ships sustained no damage.
 The Japanese made landings on Kota Bharu, Malaya, on 8 December (local time), commencing the Japanese invasion of Malaya.

 News arrived that Pearl Harbor had been attacked and eight US battleships had been sunk or disabled.
 Pre-war planning had explored the possibility of the United States Pacific Fleet sending major units to Singapore to reinforce the British when war broke out.
 That was now impossible.
 Phillips had concluded in an earlier discussion with US General Douglas MacArthur and Admiral Thomas C. Hart that his two capital ships were insufficient to confront the Japanese.
 However, with the Japanese threatening to overrun Malaya, Phillips was pressed to use his ships in an offensive role; he assembled his flotilla to try to intercept and destroy Japanese invasion convoys in the South China Sea.

 Phillips did not believe that the RAF and other Allied air forces could guarantee air cover for his ships, as they had only limited numbers of fighters.
+Phillips had requested fighter protection before he left and was told it was not possible.
+However, the reply to his request did not make it clear that the reply only applied to the morning of the 10th off Sigora, and he may have had the mistaken impression that fighter protection would not be available generally.
+And two proposals to provide daylight fighter cover had previously been turned down by Phillips and his staff.
+(See Force Z § Air cover).

-However, one squadron, No. 453 Squadron RAAF with 10 Brewster F2A Buffalos at RAF Sembawang, had been designated "Fleet Defence Squadron", to provide close cover for Force Z. The squadron's acting CO, Flight Lieutenant Tim Vigors, had been advised of the radio procedures that would be used by Force Z.
+One squadron, No. 453 Squadron RAAF with 10 Brewster F2A Buffalos at RAF Sembawang, had been designated "Fleet Defence Squadron", to provide close cover for Force Z. The squadron's acting CO, Flight Lieutenant Tim Vigors, had been advised of the radio procedures that would be used by Force Z.